victorlico/victorlico/README.md

 - 👋 Hi, I’m @victorlico
 - 👀 I’m interested in Control Systems, robotics and the Do-It-Yourself Culture
-- 🌱 I’m currently learning ROS1
+- 🤖 I’m currently learning ROS1
-- 💞️ I’m looking to collaborate on applied controll projects
+- 💞️ I’m looking to collaborate on applied controll and robotics projects
 - 📫 How to reach me ...

 <!---
 victorlico/victorlico is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.